Segilmez06/tym/README.md

 The fullscreen option overrides margin and size arguments.

-TYM uses special unicode characters to improve image scaling.
+TYM uses special Unicode characters to improve image scaling.
 That causes each character to contain 2 pixels vertically.
 That means if you specify top margin as 3, it will shift the output by 3 characters which is equals to 6 pixels.

 ### Examples